tanbro/redis_func_cache/README.md

   The argument's default value is `None`, which means that the cache item will never expire.

   > ⁉️ **Caution:**\
-  > This expiration relies on [Redis Hashes Field expiration](https://redis.io/docs/latest/develop/data-types/hashes/#field-expiration).
-Expiration only applies to the hash field (the cached return value), and does **not** reduce the total number of items in the cache when a field expires.
+  > This experimental expiration mechanism relies on [Redis Hashes Field expiration](https://redis.io/docs/latest/develop/data-types/hashes/#field-expiration).
+Expiration only applies to the `HASH` field (the cached return value), and does **not** reduce the total number of items in the cache when a field expires.
-  > Typically, the cached return value in the HASH portion is automatically released after expiration.
-However, the corresponding hash key in the ZSET portion is **not** removed automatically.
+  > Typically, the cached return value in the `HASH` portion is automatically released after expiration.
+However, the corresponding hash key in the `ZSET` portion is **not** removed automatically.
 Instead, it is only "lazily" cleaned up when accessed, or removed by the eviction policy when a new value is added.
-During this period, the ZSET portion continues to occupy memory, and the reported number of cache items does not decrease.
+During this period, the `ZSET` portion continues to occupy memory, and the reported number of cache items does not decrease.

   > ⚠️ **Warning:**\
-  > This feature requires [Redis][] Open Source version 7.4 or later.
+  > This feature is experimental and requires [Redis][] 7.4 or above.

 ### Complex return types